abbgrade/abbgrade.github.io/_posts/2022-04-15-reuse-in-powershell-module-development.md

 ---
 layout: post
+title: Reuse in PowerShell Module Development
 ---

-# Reuse in PowerShell Module Development

 In the last years I developed quite a number of PowerShell modules and learned to reuse some code beside the actual cmdlets.
 First it's the module structure, like using one file per cmdlet, loading and publishing them in the module.